Scores poisoned in Aleppo gas attack, Syria and Russia blame rebels

 * Injured suffered choking, Aleppo doctor says

-* Government took control of city from rebels two years ago (Adds Turkish statement, Russian defence ministry, details)
+* Government took control of city from rebels two years ago

 By Ellen Francis